yagnesh97/facebook-graph-api-automation/README.md

 npm install fs --save
 ```

-Now that you have successfully installed the above modules, just create an **index.js** file and copy the code from this repository or clone this repository.
+Now that you have successfully installed the above modules, just create an **index.js** file and copy the code or clone repository.

 ## Create a JSON file